 An AP that is an OMI initiator shall set both the UL MU Disable and the UL MU Data Disable subfields to 0.

-The OMI initiator shall set the Tx NSTS subfield to the maximum NSTS that the STA use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.
+The OMI initiator shall set the Tx NSTS subfield to the maximum NSTS that the STA uses for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.

-The OMI initiator shall set the Channel Width subfield to the maximum operating channel width that the STA use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.
+The OMI initiator shall set the Channel Width subfield to the maximum operating channel width that the STA uses for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.

 Note to ax Editor.
 Please delete the third, fourth and fifth paragraphs as shown below.